hammerheim-game/hammerheim-rules/8-scenarios.md

 is served by a group of ‘Inmates’ – surviving convicts of the cataclysm since driven mad.
 They will attack and capture any in their wake so their master may feed.

-The Inmates have the same stats as a Dreg, you can also use Dreg models to represent Inmates on the tabletop.
+The Inmates have the same stats as a Warrior (Mercenary warband) and are each equipped with a club.
 There are two Inmates in the scenario for each participating warband; they will work together as a mob and must stay within 2" of each other at all times.
 They will move towards – and charge, if in range – the nearest warrior.

 If the Inmates manage to injure a warrior then ignore the out of action result on the Injury table, instead the warrior will be treated as stunned for D3 turns.
 Whilst a warrior is stunned the Inmates will carry the warrior towards the Warden (unless impeded by being charged, etc) at a rate of 4" (they cannot charge or run whilst carrying the warrior).
 Note that two Inmates can carry the warrior without reduction in their movement, however, if reduced to one Inmate then the remaining Inmate can only move 2" a turn.

 If they reach the Warden in time, the stunned warrior is consumed.
 The warrior is taken out of action and is considered dead for the purposes of the campaign.

 If this scenario is rolled before 10 games have been played then the Warden has the same statistics and abilities as a Possessed.
 If more than 10 games have occured the Possessed gains +1 to all its characteristics.

 The Warden will move towards – and charge, if in range – the nearest warrior.
 If it wins a combat it will move towards the next nearest warrior.

 NOTE: Both the Warden and the Inmates all start the game within the Gaol and move out of this building towards the warriors that are closest to it at first and then the warrior